Chirag-ahir/JAVA-All-Basic/README.md

  (x>y)?true:false<br>

  What is circuit breaker design pattern in microservices?<br>
 The circuit breaker pattern is a design pattern that falls under the sustainable design patterns category.
-It allows developers to prevent cascading failures in microservices architecture by invoking remote services through a proxy.
+It allows developers to prevent cascading failures in microservices architecture by invoking remote services through a proxy.<br>

+ what is Runtime class in java ?<br>
+ The Java Runtime Class is a class in the Java programming language that provides information about the runtime environment of a Java application.
+It is an instance of the java.lang.Runtime class and can be accessed through the static method Runtime.getRuntime().